 Thanks to the efforts of our faithful and diligent production staff, in spite of the disruptions caused by COVID-19, our Motorized Pulley production and repair was 23% higher in May than in any other month since our company was founded in 2003.
 Congratulations guys!!

 In response to the implementation of phase one of North Carolina “Stay at Home” rules, we adopted even more conservative PPE rules at our facility.
-Here Brandon Mathis wears a face mask as he works with Motorized Pulley parts inventory.
+Here our technician wears a face mask as he works with Motorized Pulley parts inventory.

 As an extra precaution, in light of the implementation of phase one of North Carolina “Stay at Home” rules, we are measuring and recording each person’s temperature before the start of each work day.
 Here Pete Svizeny wears a face mask as he assembles small Motorized Pulleys.